ukashu/sla-public/README.md

 ## Usage:
 Register an application in ```developer.spotify.com```.
 You have to allow users access to your app in development mode (under 'users and access') and set redirect URI in settings (```https://[your chrome extension identifier].chromiumapp.org/```).
 Once you set up your spotify application you can paste your apps Client ID into ```./sla-chromium-client/src/pages/Background/modules/spotifyWatcher.js``` into the CLIENT_ID variable.
+Start the server with the command ```node index```.
 In the browser, open the extension popup and click on either the streamer or the watcher side.
-If you're a watcher - for the socket connection to work, you've got to have a twitch.tv tab open.
+If you're a watcher - for the socket connection to work, you've got to have a tab with twitch.tv open.
+To test the watcher side use the curl commands in the ```index.js``` files comments.